officialJCReyes/dell-esxi-plex/README.md

 ![alt text](https://imgur.com/2u0VTsg.jpg "Tautulli NSSM")

 Save the NSSM settings and when you're back the command prompt, type *nssm start CouchPotato*.
-Open a new browser tab and head to 127.0.0.1:8181
+Open a new browser tab and head to [127.0.0.1:8181](127.0.0.1:8181).
+You should now see the setup wizard for Tautulli.
+Proceed to fill in the details for your Plex Server environment.

+With Tautulli now connected to your Plex Server, let's head over to Settings -> Web Interface and change the *HTTP Port* to 38080.
+Under *Public Tautulli Domain* I will be using https://domain.com/stats and stats as the *HTTP Root*.
+Finally, check the box for *Enable HTTP Proxy* so that we can properly proxy through Caddy.
+If you aren't prompted, restart Tautulli and you should now be able to connect to it via [127.0.0.1:38080/stats](127.0.0.1:38080/stats).

 #### Deluge (light-weight torrent client)
 We will need to download the latest version of Deluge from [here](https://dev.deluge-torrent.org/wiki/Download).
 Go ahead and also download the[WebAPI](https://github.com/idlesign/deluge-webapi/blob/master/dist/WebAPI-0.2.1-py2.7.egg).
 Install Deluge with all defaults and open it once installed.
 Go to Preferences -> Plugins and enable Extractor, Label and WebUI.
 Under WebUI, enable the web interface and change the default port number to 38081.
 Open command prompt and type *nssm install Deluged*.
 Use the following settings for NSSM:

 **Path:** C:\Program Files\Deluge\deluged-debug.exe
 **Start directory:** C:\Program Files\Deluge\